AdobeDocs/campaign-web.en/help/v8/workflows/activities/deduplication.md

 ## Example{#deduplication-example}

-In the following example, we use a deduplication activity to exclude duplicates from the target before sending a delivery.
-The identified duplicates are added to a dedicated audience that can be reused if necessary.
-We use the **Email** field to identify the duplicates.
-We choose to keep 1 entry and select the **Random** deduplication method.
+In the following example, use a deduplication activity to exclude duplicates from the target before sending a delivery.
+The identified duplicated recipients are added to a dedicated audience that can be reused if necessary.
+Choose the **Email** address to identify the duplicates.
+Keep 1 entry and select the **Random** deduplication method.

 ![](../assets/workflow-deduplication-example.png)